 Among the reports of paranormal activity linked to this particular burial ground are sudden blasts of icy cold air, unexplained light anomalies and disembodied whispers when nobody else is around.

 Most witnesses who have braved the cemetery at night describe a floating green light, flitting around between the headstones and others say that they have heard a number of strange noises, including what sounds like headstones being knocked over!

 When it was originally built back in 1928, Louisville Palace Theatre was known as the Lowes Theatre.
 These days it is considered to be one of the most haunted places in Louisville KY.

-He is now seen all over the building dressed in his uniform and a flat top hat.
-Those who have seen the apparition have confirmed via photos of the man in life that this is indeed Fred Frisch.
+He is seen all over the building dressed in his uniform and a flat top hat.
+Those who have seen the apparition have confirmed, via photos of the man during his life, that this is indeed Fred Frisch.

-He is most often encountered making his rounds in the evenings, but on one occasion during renovation work he apparently saved a construction worker’s life by waking him up just before he fell from the scaffolding where he was napping!
+He is most often encountered making his rounds in the evenings.
+Though on one occasion during renovation work, he apparently saved a construction worker’s life by waking him up, just before he fell from the scaffolding where he was napping!

 3 – Phoenix Hill Tavern

 The Phoenix Hill Tavern is another one of the haunted hotspots that Louisville has to offer.